 If outdoors, studying the sun’s position before taking any video is a good sign of being professional in your videography.
 Always shoot with the sun at your back.

-If indoors and you are making a video with actual people, get enough light in their face.
+If indoors and you are making a video with actual people, get enough light in their faces.
 Overhead lights aren’t nice.
 Yes, they are bright, but they’ll only light the top of the heads of your subjects.
 Facial features will then get shady or shadowy because of it.

 Backlighting is an example of wrongly positioned lights for your video.
 Backlit shots usually result in annoying bright light surrounding a dark figure with no evident facial expressions.
 Your subject surely doesn’t want that for themselves.